ankrh/MCmatlab/README.md

 (Mutually exclusive with model.MC.simulationTimeRequested) The number of photons to launch.
 The execution time will vary from run to run.

+`model.MC.requestCollectedPhotons
+[-]
+(Default: False)
+(Only used if model.MC.nPhotonsRequested is specified) If true, model.MC.nPhotonsRequested is interpreted as the requested number of collected photon packets, rather than launched photon packets.

 `model.MC.silentMode`
 [-]
 (Default: False)